 Video Becomes King

-Web trends isn't all about the heavy tech and programming languages.
+Web trends aren't all about the heavy tech and programming languages.
 To launch and maintain a popular website, you need to have good content.
 In terms of content, it seems a lot of focus is being put on video at the moment.
 Over the past 6 months, I've had at least 10 video agencies contact me, to see if I needed any video content.

-Looking at the ADbode web trends reports, video content is ranked highly in their list, so I'm guessing as an industry this trend will continue to grow.
-They say a picture paints a thousand words, but a video does that tenfold.
+Looking at the latest Adode web trends report, video content is ranked highly in their list.
+I'm guessing as an industry this trend will continue to grow.
+They say a picture paints a thousand words, however, a video does that tenfold.
 A video is nothing new, but with continual advances in things like fibre-optic broadband and 4g, embedding video content on a site is more feasible.

 All of us watch TV as it's a great medium, useful for story-telling and getting a message across quickly.
 Video has several advantages over written content.
 People can listen to your website as a background task.
 Hubspot, a leading online marketing company has gone so far as to predict that by 2018, 79% of all internet traffic will be video.
 Video also makes perfect sense for mobile.
-When you have small screens instead of having to scroll and squint to read content, a full-screen video is easier to get a message across.
+When you have a small screen, instead of having to scroll and squint to read content, a full-screen video is easier to get a message across.
 If you’re not convinced that video is the way to go for 2017, you may have to re-think your strategy, or face falling behind!